How behavioural economics helps marketers

 Is the labelling effect transparent?

 1. Labels change behaviour so target promotions such as vouchers to increase spend on more profitable goods.
 Do not assume your customers will rearrange their money, even with small promotions.
-If your customer will spend £10 on books and £10 on (more profitable) DVDs, a £5 gift can significantly change spending balance.
+So if your customer spends £10 on books and £10 on (more profitable) DVDs, a £5 gift can significantly change spending balance.
 Evidence suggests labelling the voucher for DVDs would cause customers to spend £2.50 more on DVDs than they would with an unlabelled voucher.

 2. Nudge your customers into narrow bracketing by creating new product divisions in categories and markets.
 If some DVDs are more profitable than others, then divide them into groups by age or genre.